My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Related Work

-When it comes to the realization of scenario-writing it is crucial to consider who the responsible actors are that define and write scenarios in the first place \cite{metcalf_algorithmic_2021}.
-Relying on the future visions of the industry representatives or researchers alone risks missing out other relevant perspectives that are affected by and/or contribute to the realization of a particular future implementation of a technology \cite{barnett_crowdsourcing_2022, bonaccorsi_expert_2020}.
-Researchers thus acknowledge the value of non-experts to anticipate consequences for social and everyday life \cite{nikolova_rise_2014}.
-Moreover, from a democratic normative viewpoint, society should be included in the decision-making process on how they want to engage with high-impact AI-systems \cite{calvo_advancing_2020, rahwan_society---loop_2018}.
-An important advantage of the scenario method is that it can be more engaging and also stimulate non-experts to anticipate the impacts that a particular technology has on their individual societal context \cite{european_digital_rights_artificial_2021, heidingsfelder_expanding_2016, schuijer_citizen_2021}.

 One approach to mitigate blind spots relates to participatory foresight \cite{brey_anticipatory_2012, nikolova_rise_2014}.
 The idea of participatory foresight is to engage a diverse set of participants in anticipating future impact.
-In this way potential blind spots can be filled out and pluralistic visions of the future emerge that reflect the realities and circumstances of all involved.
+In this way potential blind spots can be filled out and pluralistic visions of the future emerge that reflect the realities and circumstances of all involved and, thus, to highlight lived experiences from a diverse group of actors as valuable source of knowledge \cite{birhane_power_2022}.
 While some researchers highlight the necessity to pursue this design \cite{metcalf_algorithmic_2021, moss_assembling_2021}, only some empirical studies \cite{barnett_crowdsourcing_2022, diakopoulos_anticipating_2021, kieslich_anticipating_2023} have been conducted that utilize this approach in the context of AI.
 By combining participatory foresight and scenario methods it is possible to not only investigate individual impacts but understand through this more qualitative approach also the different socio-technical contexts in which a technology can potentially operate, as well as values and value-trade offs that are potentially involved.

 \hypertarget{values}{